ioanazelko/dustfizz3D/README.md

 # 3D_dust_temperature_map

 Code for creating the 3D  interstellar medium dust temperature map from Zelko et al. 2022: https://arxiv.org/abs/2211.07667

 We start from 3D dust reddening map.
 We can use different versions of maps available in the research community.
 For now, we have used the Green et al. 2019 version, and others will be added in the future.

+## Introduction to git and GitHub

+If this is your first time using git and GitHub, please:
+- [ ] read the Chapter 1 this free online book https://git-scm.com/book/en/v2/Getting-Started-About-Version-Control
+- [ ] Follow the instructions here to clone this repository https://git-scm.com/book/en/v2/Getting-Started-About-Version-Control
+- [ ] To make changes to the repository later on, read Chapters 2 and 3, and other chapters of interest
 ## Installation Requirements

 This project requires the following Python packages beyond the standard library: